 When Is Hospice Recommended: Quality of Life

-Patients often say the quality of life is more important than how long they live.
-An essential first step is having transparent and honest conversations about the kind of care you want.
-Talk to your family, your doctor, and others you trust.
-Comfort care does not mean you’re giving up.
-It is support centered on your needs so you can focus on having the best quality of life possible.
+Patients often say that quality of life is more important than how long they live.
+An essential first step is having transparent and honest conversations about the kind of care they want.
+Comfort care does not mean that a patient is giving up.
+It is support centered on the patient’s needs so they can focus on having the best quality of life possible.

 How Long Does Hospice Care Last?